alyssahondrade/Project1/README.md

         `sweetness, saltiness, sourness, bitterness, savoriness, fattiness, spiciness`

     Based on the user's preferences and tastes, return healthy recipes by percentage of similarity.
 This tool can be used to improve diets whilst also considering the user's preferences and tastes.

+- __Regional Recipe Investigation__
+    Since cuisines for `American, Asian, European` were removed, can investigate these broad cuisines more closely.

 ## References